polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 This page provides a brief introduction to the Remote Processor Framework (Remoteproc) used to control the Life Cycle Management (LCM) of a remote AMP context (RTOS/BM) from Linux.

-The remoteproc APIs provide life cycle management of remote processors by performing the following functions:
+The Remoteproc APIs provide life cycle management of remote processors by performing the following functions:

 - Allow the master context to load code and data sections of the remote context firmware image (in ELF format) to appropiate locations in memory
 - Start and stop exection of the remote context firmware